cbachhuber/dotfiles-and-post-installation-scripts/test/README.md

 # Testing

-As we provide functionality for installing programs, working in GUIs etc, we resort to manual testing inside a docker container.
+As we provide functionality for installing programs, lots of user interaction, and working in GUIs etc, we resort to manual testing inside a docker container.
 On your machine, perform the following steps to create the docker test container, which is running Ubuntu 18.04.

 ## Set up docker